 Don't choose by price.
 Choose by commitment.
 Build your lasting core with full-time hires, and use staff augmentation to move fast, cover defined needs, and de-risk the roles you're not ready to commit to yet.

-Roberto Espinoza is CEO of Ruzora, which helps US startups hire pre-vetted senior LATAM engineers in 72 hours.
+Roberto Espinoza is CEO of Ruzora, which helps US startups hire pre-vetted senior LATAM engineers, with a vetted shortlist in 72 hours.
 See available engineers.